cognitiveprince/paradox_docs/getting started.md

     Step 6.
 You will get the output in the result block.
 1. FOR Loops

     Step 1.
-Take the button block to trigger the action.
+Take the for block to trigger the action.

     Step 2.
 Take the For or For each block.